IvanLudvig/IvanLudvig.github.io/travel/_posts/2025-11-25-sao-miguel.md

     <p class="image-label">Hitchhiking</p>
 </center>

-After a week, I left the lonely isolated green island.
+After a week, I left the isolated green island.
 Lush and alive but alone in the middle of the ocean.

 <a class="prev" href="/travel/2025/gijon">
     Gijón